alasco-tech/alasco-tech.github.io/_posts/2021-10-11-how-we-started-the-alasco-design-system.md

 Although anything new we write is written in Typescript/React, some existing views of the app are still made up of Django html templates.
 To restyle those as part of the redesign, we needed a flexible solution that works in non-React contexts to encode our tokens.
 This eliminated other React-based approaches, like [styled-system](https://styled-system.com/).

 CSS to rescue.
 [Tailwindcss](https://tailwindcss.com/), a popular utility class framework, allowed us to create our design language and encode our decisions in tokens.
-Those tokens are then made available as css classes, which we can use across the design system package, Django templates, as well as in react components outside of the design system to apply the design decisions.
+Those tokens are then made available as css classes, which we can use across the design system package, Django templates, as well as in React components outside of the design system to apply the design decisions.

-Here's how the shared language for a **heading** text style looks like across our utility classes, react components, and [text styles in Figma](https://www.figma.com/best-practices/typography-systems-in-figma/).
+Here's how the shared language for a **heading** text style looks like across our utility classes, React components, and [text styles in Figma](https://www.figma.com/best-practices/typography-systems-in-figma/).

 ![Design System Shared Language]({{ site.url }}/assets/images/design-system-shared-language.png "Design System Shared Language")